sofruchter/APPDEV-107173/article.md

 >Python is an easy-to-use programming language for people who want to express concepts in code.
 It has a simple syntax, large community, and vast libraries for a variety of tasks.
 That's why I love it.

-#Resources
+# Resources

 Here are some helpful resources for learning more about Python:

-• [Python.org] (https://www.python.org) - The official website for Python, with a wealth of information and resources for learning the language.
+- [Python.org](https://www.python.org)- The official website for Python, with a wealth of information and resources for learning the language.
-• [Python for Data Science Handbook] (https://jakevdp.github.io/PythonDataScienceHandbook) - A free online book that provides a comprehensive introduction
+- [Python for Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook)- A free online book that provides a comprehensive introduction